Back to Blog

 This is the overall health score for your domain, ranging from Bad to High:

-• High: Excellent standing, emails should reach inbox
+• High: Excellent standing, emails should reach inbox consistently

-• Medium: Generally good, but some filtering may occur
+• Medium: Generally good, but some filtering may occur during high-volume sends

-• Low: Significant deliverability issues likely
+• Low: Significant deliverability issues likely, expect increased spam folder placement

-• Bad: Severe problems, most email going to spam
+• Bad: Severe problems, most email going to spam or being rejected outright

 IP Reputation